HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Quirks
 The following Quirks are active:

-`AppleXcpmCfgLock`: Disables PKG_CST_CONFIG_CONTROL (0xE2) MSR modification in XNU kernel (Required for 10.8 and later)

-`DisableLinkeditJettison`: Allows Lilu and others to have more reliable performance without keepsyms=1.
-(Required for 11 and later)
+`DisableLinkeditJettison`: Allows Lilu and others to have more reliable performance without keepsyms=1. (macOS 11 and later)

-`PowerTimeoutKernelPanic`: Disables kernel panic on setPowerState timeout (10.15 and later)

-`ProvideCurrentCpuInfo`: Provides current CPU info to the kernel (Required for 10.4)
+`ProvideCurrentCpuInfo`: Provides current CPU info to the kernel (Required for Mac OS X Tiger 10.4)

 </details>